 Teagan’s Voice is a national, non-profit advocacy organization focused on driving policy and procedural change across federal and provincial boundaries to prevent violence against children.

 Teagan’s Voice will host events, secure individual and corporate donations and pursue external funding to drive towards our vision.
 Funds raised will be invested in advocacy, research and strategic partners who have initiatives that advance our core priorities.
-Beyond our borders we will also look for opportunities to leverage the close relationship with the United States and sponsor projects across the globe that will have a huge impact in awareness and safety of children.
+Beyond our borders, we will also look for opportunities to leverage the close relationship with the United States and sponsor projects across the globe that will have a huge impact on awareness and safety of children.

 Founder & Chairman of the Board of Directors